 Growing up poor and fatherless, both Wes Moores had families struggling to feed and clothe them, and desperately trying to keep them in school and safe from the bad influences that surrounded them.
 But as money grew tighter and both families couldn’t afford to spend every waking hour watching their sons, staying alive became the only thing on the boys’ minds.
 They gave in to the drugs, crime, and violence of the streets, and began to slip down the wrong path.

-This novel is not only for human rights activists, but for any person looking for the truth on how easily one’s life can change.
-Readers will find themselves sympathizing for the criminal Wes Moore, suddenly grasping just how alike both him and the other Wes are, as the author interviews him throughout the book in the very jail he stays in to this day.
+This memoir is not only for human rights activists, but anyone looking for the truth of how easily a life can change.
+Readers will find themselves sympathizing with the criminal Wes Moore, suddenly grasping just how alike they are, as the author Wes Moore interviews him in the prison where he remains to this day.

 Heartbreaking yet heart-warming, this motivational story teaches the crucial importance of choosing to stay on the right path, no matter how tempting the wrong one can be in times of darkness.

 The author hopes his story will “provide young people with a way to identify with success as a possibility, and a reason to believe that a story that begins with struggle, apathy, and the pain of loss can still have a happy ending.”
 Whether readers believe it was coincidence or a greater reason that led the men to separate fates, everyone can close this book with a new outlook on life.

 This piece has been published in Teen Ink’s monthly print magazine.